On the Borodin--Kostochka conjecture for graphs with large maximum degree: Structure of a minimal counterexample to Theorem

 We shall need the following results concerning this partition.

-\begin{lemma}[Reed \cite{Reed1999}] If $v$ is a vertex in some $C_i$ such that $|Ci |=\Delta- p$ then there is a most one neighbor of $v$ outside $C_i$ which has more than $p+3$ neighbors in $C_i$.
-Furthermore, if $v$ has degree $\Delta-1$ there are no such neighbors. \end{lemma}
+\begin{lemma}[Reed \cite{Reed1999}] If $v$ is a vertex in some $C_i\in \mathcal{C}$ with $|C_i|=\Delta-p$, then there is at most one neighbor of $v$ outside $C_i$ that has more than $p+3$ neighbors in $C_i$.
+Furthermore, if $v$ has degree $\Delta-1$, then there is no such neighbor. \end{lemma} This partition is the structural framework for the coloring argument in the rest of the paper.
+The next lemma, due to Reed, explains why this partition is useful.
+It gives a deterministic criterion under which a partial $(\Delta-1)$-coloring can be extended to the whole graph.
+Later, in Section~\ref{proper-coloring}, we will use probabilistic tools to construct a partial coloring satisfying exactly these conditions.